skallinen/assignment_deck/index.md

 ## 4. Forecasting

 The app also lets you pick **indvidual items**, explore them separately and **forecast** how they will be shared in the future.
 The method used is **exponential smoothing**.
-Not only the forecast but, also the 95% respective 80% confidence intervals are plotted.
+Not only the forecast but also the 95% respective 80% confidence intervals are plotted.

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3-1.png)